psf/community-code-of-conduct/psf-enforcement-procedures.md

 # Follow up with the reporter

-A person who makes a report should receive a follow up email stating what action was taken in response to the report.
+A person who makes a report should receive a follow-up email stating what action was taken in response to the report.
 If the work group decided no response was needed, they should provide an email explaining why it was not a Code of Conduct violation.
 Reports that are not made in good faith (such as "reverse sexism" or "reverse racism") may receive no response.

-The follow up email should be sent no later than one week after the receipt of the report.
-If deliberation or follow up with the reported person takes longer than one week, the work group should send a status email to the reporter.
+The follow-up email should be sent no later than one week after the receipt of the report.
+If deliberation or follow-up with the reported person takes longer than one week, the work group should send a status email to the reporter.

 # Documentation and Privacy Policies

-Depending on how the Code of Conduct committee is set up, there may be different places where information about Code of Conduct reports may be accessible:
+Depending on how the Code of Conduct committee is set up, there may be different places where information about the Code of Conduct reports may be accessible:

  * Personal email of Code of Conduct committee members
  * Archives of committee mailing lists